gluix/TrelloWall/README.md

 Warning
 =========
-This may is an old Version.
+This may is an old version.
 We moved to Bitbucket.org https://bitbucket.org/gluix/trellowall